badele/fabrecipes/README.rst

 About
 =====

-Fabrecipes it's samples of Fabric and Fabtools scrips
+Fabrecipes it's samples of Fabric and Fabtools scrips.
+In the future, the script will offer a auto install package.
+For example, a Emacs with autoconfigured plugins.

 Example
 ========